This is an updated recipe from one of my favorite breakfast scrambles!

 3) Add the tempeh and cook until it's well browned, about 5-6 minutes.

-4) Stir in veggies and salsa and season with salt and pepper.
+4) Stir in veggies and season with salt and pepper.
 Cook for a minute or two until veggies are soft.

 5) Scramble eggs and add eggs to skillet.
 Stir vigorously so eggs mix with other ingredients.
 Cook until eggs are almost all cooked, probably just a minute or two.

-7) Serve scramble with warm tortillas, cilantro, and avocado!
+7) Serve scramble with warm tortillas, cilantro, salsa and avocado!

 I’ve already raved in this post about my love for tempeh, but the reality is that it might be kind of hard for you to find.
 I only know of one health food store in my town that sells it.